carolynholzman/analysis/is-google-cracking-down-on-listicles/index.md

 Why?
 The same patterns affecting listicles are baked into how many sites and even Google itself structure their content.

+# Listicles And The Great Decline of February 2026

 February 2026 has yielded a number of articles concerning the possible targeting by Google of a particular article format; the listicle.
 In truth, there were really only two articles that provided original analysis.
 The first was from Amsive’s VP of SEO Strategy & Research, Lily Ray, her observations detailed in [Google Finally Cracking Down on Self-Promotional Listicles?](https://lilyraynyc.substack.com/p/is-google-finally-cracking-down-on) And Clearscope.io founder, Bernard Huang’s [Bad News: It’s Not Just Listicles](https://www.clearscope.io/blog/bad-news-its-not-just-listicles).
 Everything else afterwards appears to be secondary sources and commentary.

 In Lily’s article, the connection was made between an undeniable decline in visibility of the sites as evidence of a specific *crackdown* on this format.
 Google is now devaluing this specific pattern of self‑promotional, templated listicles that look like they were produced to exploit SERP and AI‑answer behavior.